School Program Registration Opens Feb 3rd, 2026 at 10am

 How are people, water, and the forest connected?

-What are our watershed’s stories?
+What are the stories of our watershed?

 Please Note: Due to the capacity of the canoes, this program requires a minimum of 10 and maximum of 26 participants (including adults).
 Please get in touch if your class exceeds these limits.
 LPS educators have final say on activity choices/canoe route based on weather, group dynamics, and other factors.
 If canoeing is not an option (due to high winds), we will switch to our alternative watershed program which will take place in the forest and along the lakeshore.